 1 – Poor water quality conditions

-Bad water will most likely cause your Cory catfish swimming crazy.
+Bad water will most likely cause your Cory catfish swimming frantically.
 Those Cory catfish swimming to top will be similar to the frantic swimming of the others.
 The coral catfish can be very sensitive to the environment.

 Bad water conditions such as elevated pH, ammonia, and high levels of nitrates and nitrites will put the coral catfish in danger.
 Cory catfish may have unusual swimming patterns.
 What does Cory fish have to do with Brackish waters?